 According to a 2020 report Forbes, Pompeo makes $550,000 per episode on Grey’s Anatomy.
 She also receives about $6 million per year from her share of syndication profits.
 All in all, Forbes reports that she makes $19 million per year.
-The Hollywood Reporter reported in 2018 that Pompeo’s salary is even higher, with $575,000 per episode.
+The Hollywood Reporter reported in 2018 that Pompeo’s salary is even higher, with $575,000 per episode, plus syndication revenue and royalties.
 According to the magazine, Pompeo makes $20 million, which includes $6 million to $7 million for two full backend equity points on Grey’s Anatomy.
 She also received a six-figure signing bonus in 2018, according to THR.

 In an essay for THR, Pompeo revealed why she asked ABC for a raise after her co-star, Patrick Dempsey, left Grey’s Anatomy in 2015.
 Now, maybe it’s my Irish Catholic upbringing, but you never want to [be perceived as] too greedy.
 Or maybe it’s just that as women, that’s our problem; a guy wouldn’t have any problem asking for $600,000 an episode,” she wrote.
 “And as women, we’re like, ‘Oh, can I ask for that?
 Is that OK?'”